Playing Rules

 (3-on-3) Each team consists of three players, with a maximum roster size of five players per match.
 Two players must be present for a match to begin.

 2. In open league play, the team may be comprised of any combination of male and female players.
-5-on-5 co-rec league play requires a minimum of two players of each gender to participate in the line-up throughout the match (and be present to start the match); the fifth player in the line-up may be of either gender.
+5-on-5 co-ed league play requires a minimum of two players of each gender to participate in the line-up throughout the match (and be present to start the match); the fifth player in the line-up may be of either gender.
 In Greek leagues, all team members must be associated with the participating fraternity or sorority team.

 3. Substitute players may replace active bowlers between games only.